checkly/docs.checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 ### Checkboxes, radio buttons and dropdown selects

-Scraping the values of other common form elements is pretty similar to scraping text inputs, with a few quirks here and there.
+Scraping the values of other common form elements is pretty similar to scraping text inputs.
+See the examples below for specific use cases.

 #### Checkboxes: